Albufeira Faro, Portugal Travel Guide

 For travel from Spain, border crossings are generally straightforward and efficient.
 Portugal and Spain are part of the Schengen Area, meaning typically no passport control for EU/Schengen citizens.
 For non-EU/Schengen citizens, a valid passport is needed, but inspections are usually quick.

 Rede Expressos is the main national bus company.
 Regular services connect Albufeira's central bus station to Lisbon (3-3.FIVE hours), Faro (1 hr), and other significant cities.
-These buses are generally modern, comfortable, and equipped with air conditioning.
+These coaches are generally modern, comfortable, and equipped with air conditioning.

 Portuguese drivers can be assertive, so drive defensively.
 Pay attention to signs, especially one-way streets.